Published Sep 3, 2024

 Should I go to work if I have a cold but no fever?

-It’s best to stay home when you’re sick, particularly if you have an array of symptoms such as a sore throat or cough.
-The CDC advises people to stay home when they are sick for at least 24 hours after a fever before considering coming to work.
-It’s important to note, however, that cold and flu symptoms often appear the same, but those with the flu won’t usually have a fever.
-If you’re feeling ill with flu or cold-like symptoms, it’s best to stay home until the symptoms have mostly subsided.
+Colds can spread easily, which is why the CDC advises people to stay home when they are sick for at least 24 hours after a fever before considering coming to work.
+This is to avoid spreading the virus to other people, some of whom may have a weakened immune system and could be more impacted by the cold than others.
+It’s important to note, however, that cold and flu symptoms often appear the same, but those with the cold won’t usually have a fever.
+If you’re feeling ill with flu or cold-like symptoms, it’s best to stay home for the first few days until the symptoms have mostly subsided.

 Related articles